 At Meyring Law Firm, we are a full-service law firm that helps clients explore every avenue for creating a sound and effective estate plan, one of which is the revocable living trust.
-Our living trust attorneys in Atlanta GA are dedicated to creating customized estate plans that not only reflect a client’s individual goals, but that truly take their estate plans to the next level.
+Our Atlanta living trust attorneys in Atlanta GA are dedicated to creating customized estate plans that not only reflect a client’s individual goals, but that truly take their estate plans to the next level.

-To hear what our satisfied clients have to say about our services, we invite you to read our client testimonials!
+To hear what our satisfied clients have to say about our Atlanta living trust attorneys, we invite you to read our client testimonials!

 A revocable living trust is a document that determines how your property is managed and distributed during your life and also upon death.
 Typically, a revocable living trust involves three parties:

 The Settlor – Also known as the grantor or trustee, this is the creator of the trust.
 In a revocable trust, the trust is amended or revoked as the grantor sees fit.
 The trust remains in a private state and achieves irrevocable status upon the settlor’s death.

 The Trustee – This person holds title to the trust property and manages it according to the terms of the trust.
 The money or property held by the trustee makes up the principal of the trust; this principal can frequently change as expenses are incurred by the trustee or the principal appreciates or depreciates in value.
 Often, the settlor serves as the trustee during their lifetime and another person or trust company serves as the successor trustee after the settlor’s death, of if the settlor becomes incapacitated.